rpgrca/NesCs/NesCs.SystemTests/Wolfgang/README.md

 ## C64 Wolfgang Lorenz Test Suite

 This test suite was created by Wolfgang Lorenz to test the C64 6502/6510 instructions.
+The test suite itself is public domain.
 As the NES cpu was a 6502 (without decimal support) some of these tests can be run correctly.

 The source code for these tests can be found at Tom Seddon's repository [here](https://github.com/tom-seddon/lorenz-testsuite-beeb/tree/main/ascii-src).